ncanora/Face-Rec-Notifier/README.md

 To add a person for facial recognition, put them in front of the camera and run addPerson.py To recognize a face, run main.py
-Run send.py to allow permissions (first time only) and to send email notifications
+Download your email credentials.json file from gmail and copy to same directory as send.py Run send.py to allow permissions (first time only) and to send email notifications

 ## Code Adaptation